ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Create a Network Load Balancer backed by an Auto Scaling group with a UDP listener.
 - B. Create a Network Load Balancer backed by a Spot Fleet with instances in a partition placement group.
 - C. Create a Network Load Balancer backed by the existing servers in different Availability Zones as the target.
-- D. Create a Network Load Balancer backed by an Auto Scaling group with instances in multiple Availability Zones as the target.
+- ==D. Create a Network Load Balancer backed by an Auto Scaling group with instances in multiple Availability Zones as the target.==

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/14/#) [  Discussion  **26**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/14/#)